awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-mwaa-environment-airflowconfigurationoptions.md

 # AWS::MWAA::Environment AirflowConfigurationOptions<a name="aws-properties-mwaa-environment-airflowconfigurationoptions"></a>

-The Airflow Configuration Options to update of your Amazon MWAA environment\.
+A list of key\-value pairs containing the Airflow configuration options for your environment\.